bosonprotocol/BPIPs/content/BPIP-3.md

 - preminted vouchers, with no exchange associated and
 - true vouchers, with exactly one exchange associated.

 In current protocol, all vouchers are issued when protocol invokes `issueVoucher` method.
-In this proposal we add additional method `preMint` which allows seller (operator) to issue a desired number of vouchers.
+In this proposal we add additional method `preMint` which allows seller (assistant) to issue a desired number of vouchers.
 Since currently it holds that exchange id (in protocol) always matches token id (in voucher contract), it's desired that this stays even with premint.
 To achieve it, we propose a method to reserve range (`reserveRange`), which effectively reserves a desired number of exchange ids in the protocol.
 Then whenever a preminted voucher is converted into a true voucher, it keeps its token id and gets matching exchange id in the protocol.

 Although range reservation ultimately happens on voucher contract, method must be invoked true the protocol.
 That way it can be ensured that the amount of preminted vouchers never exceeds quantity available, set in the offer.